End-to-End Balancing for Causal Continuous Treatment-Effect Estimation: Analysis

-The following theorem establishes the asymptotic consistency and normality result for each individual weight estimated by E2B.
-To prove this theorem, we split the data into two halves and perform the optimizations in Lines \ref{line:dual} and \ref{line:loss} on different halves of data.
-Under the common regularity conditions for problem (\ref{eq:dual}), we have the following theorem. \begin{theorem} Suppose $\Lambda \subset \mathbb{R}^{2K+1}$ is an open subset of Euclidean space and the solution $\widehat{\bm{\lambda}}_n \in \Lambda$ to Eq. \eqref{eq:dual} is within the subset.
+Finally, the following theorem establishes the asymptotic consistency and normality result for each individual weight estimated by E2B, under the common regularity conditions for problem (\ref{eq:dual}). \begin{theorem} Suppose $\Lambda \subset \mathbb{R}^{2K+1}$ is an open subset of Euclidean space and the solution $\widehat{\bm{\lambda}}_n \in \Lambda$ to Eq. \eqref{eq:dual} is within the subset.
 The weights estimated by Eq. \eqref{eq:dual} are asymptotically normal for $i=1, \ldots, n$:

 We provide the population form of $\sigma^2(a_i, \bmx_i)$ and an unbiased sample estimate for it in Appendix \ref{sec:proof2}. \end{theorem}